 One of your most important roles as a manager is to ensure that you’re providing an environment for your employees to grow and to produce their best work that will propel your organization to new heights.
-So when you, as a manager, find out that your team has low employee retention, it’s justifiably a cause for concern and even self doubt.
+So when you, as a manager, find out that your team has low employee retention, learning how to retain employees becomes a top priority.

 In today’s business environment, if your company doesn’t have a reputation for being a good place to work, it’s more than likely that your access to top talent will be impeded.
 The costs of that in terms of talent acquisition, productivity and retention can be astronomical.

 Unfortunately, the managers that you entrusted to lead your employees and to take your organization to the next level, are often the same ones that are causing the rupture in your workplace that’s leading to agitated employees and terrible Glassdoor reviews.
 But what are the specific areas that your managers are performing poorly on?
 If you can identify that first, it’s easier to move towards solutions.

 Here are the five most common mistakes your managers may be making that are damaging your reputation as well as your employee retention rate.

 1. Not setting clear expectations and standards for your employees.